MazX0p/MazX0p2.github.io/_posts/2023-11-18-Haboob Blue CTF 2023.md

 Narf, Yours in world domination...

-`Note: The entire notification serves as a hint, indicating a connection to the RDP.`
+`Note: The entire notification serves as a hint, indicating a connection to the RDP And for the encrypted file. `

 # RDP